 - Enter your password.
 NOTE: This password is case-sensitive so make sure to enter the password exactly as provided.

 If you were unsuccessful, the connection would time out and you'd get some kind of connection error message.
 If so, review the steps to verify you've entered the information accurately.
-If still unsuccessful, please alert the Illuminate Help Desk.
+If still unsuccessful, please alert the DnA Help Desk at firstname.lastname@example.org.

 If you were successful, the connection should have immediately taken you into the root directory of your account.
 There you will see your current files and folders.
 Double click into any folder to see the contents.